 You can view our CQC report and rating by clicking on item 1 in the list on the right but in a nutshell we are GOOD in all areas.

-GDPR - we have a link (item 1) to the right of here with detailed information and policies but we do not use or pass on any contact information for marketing or sales and all our contacts are for direct patient care whether letter, phone, text or email.
+Follow TAB to the right of here with detailed information and policies but we do not use or pass on any contact information for marketing or sales and all our contacts are for direct patient care whether letter, phone, text or email.
 At any time you can ask us to remove your contact information and please always let us know if you have changed any of your held details including contact details, next of kin and Carer status.

 We hope you enjoy having a look around the site and familiarising yourself with some of the features.
 Whatever your thoughts, be sure to let us know via our feedback function.
 Comments and suggestions are always a great way of helping us continue to enhance the way we look after you.
 Also, please use the Online Services link below to take the Friends and Family Test which tells us how YOU think we are doing.

 All of our consulting rooms and our main patient toilet are on the ground floor and disabled accessible.
 Unfortunately, we have no on-site parking available for any patients.
 We also have a loop-induction system for patients who use a suitable hearing aid.

 Now Available Online

 Appointments, Prescription ordering and Medical Summary viewing.
 All you need as a registration form with details of how to log in and a personal access pin code.
 Over 2,000 patients have registered to date for online services.